 Saint Conan was born in Cilicia.
 While still at an early age he became a monk at the Pethukla monastery near the Jordan River, where he was ordained presbyter.
 Archbishop Peter of Jerusalem learned about the strict ascetic and sent people to him for Baptism.
 Saint Conan baptized those who came and anointed them with holy chrism, but he would not baptize women.
 Saint John the Forerunner appeared to him, promising to help him in his struggle with temptations.

 A girl came from Persia seeking Baptism.
-She was so beautiful that St Conan could not anoint her with the holy chrism, since she was naked.
+She was so beautiful that Saint Conan could not anoint her with the holy chrism, since she was naked.
 For two days the girl remained without being baptized or anointed with the holy chrism.
-St Conan wanted to find a pious woman to anoint her, but it was difficult to find such a woman, since the area was so remote.
+Saint Conan wanted to find a pious woman to anoint her, but it was difficult to find such a woman, since the area was so remote.

-St John the Baptist then signed the ascetic with the Sign of the Cross and said that he would receive a reward for his struggle with temptations.
+Saint John the Baptist then signed the ascetic with the Sign of the Cross and said that he would receive a reward for his struggle with temptations.
 Then he commanded him to return to the monastery and to have no further doubts.

 Saint Conan obediently fulfilled the advice of Saint John, and he anointed the Persian maiden with chrism without even noticing that she was a woman.
 After this the ascetic lived at the monastery for twenty years.
 Having achieved perfect dispassion, he peacefully fell asleep in the Lord about the year 555.